Gremlins 2: The New Batch: Plot

-Murray Futterman, Billy's neighbor from Kingston Falls who is visiting New York City with his wife Sheila, is attacked by a bat-gremlin hybrid immunized to sunlight by the Brain Gremlin with "genetic sunblock".
-After fending it off, Murray realizes that he is not crazy and has to help; when Clamp escapes the building using his secret route, Murray uses it to sneak inside to aid Billy.
-Billy and chief of security Forster team up, but the enamored female gremlin chases Forster off.
-Mohawk drinks a spider serum and transforms into a monstrous gremlin-spider hybrid.
-He attacks Kate and Marla, but Gizmo saves them by killing Mohawk with an ignited bottle of white-out.
+Murray Futterman, Billy's neighbor from Kingston Falls who is visiting New York City with his wife Sheila, is attacked by a bat-like mutated gremlin immunized to sunlight by the intelligent one with a sunscreen-like formula.
+After petrifying it with cement, Futterman realizes that he has proved his sanity and has to help; when Clamp exits the building using his secret route, Futterman uses it to sneak inside to aid Billy.
+Chief of security Frank Forster teams up with Billy, but the enamored female gremlin, nicknamed Greta, chases the former off.
+Kate and Marla are attacked by Mohawk, now mutated into a centaur-like spider hybrid after drinking another serum, but Gizmo saves them by killing him using a makeshift arrow topped with an ignited bottle of white-out.

-Billy's plan to kill the gremlins by flooding the lobby with sunlight fails when rain clouds block the sun.
-He instead directs Murray to spray the gremlins with a fire hose, then releases the electric one from the telephone to electrocute and melt them all.
-Clamp charges in with the police and press, but sees the conflict is resolved; thrilled by the result, he promotes Billy, Kate, Fred, and Marla and hires Mr. Katsuji as a cameraman.
-Billy and Kate then return home with Gizmo.
-Forster calls Clamp to notify him that he is trapped at the highest floor of the building.
-The female gremlin, nicknamed "Greta" and the sole survivor of the horde, corners him and entices him to marry her.
+When the plan to stop the gremlins is foiled due to the sudden occurrence of a thunderstorm, Billy instead directs Futterman to spray the gremlins with a fire hose, then releases the electrical one to melt them all.
+Clamp soon charges in with the authorities and press, only to discover that the threat has been neutralized; thrilled by the outcome, he promotes Billy, Kate, Fred and Marla and hires Katsuji as a cameraman as the former two return home with Gizmo.
+Forster calls Clamp to notify him that he is trapped on the highest floor of the building, where Greta, the sole gremlin survivor, corners and entices him to marry her.

 Cast

-The film has various crew and guest cameos: Jerry Goldsmith as a yogurt customer, John Astin as a janitor, and Henry Gibson as an employee fired for smoking.
-Rick Ducommun cameos as a security guard, and Joe Dante as the director of Grandpa Fred's show.
-Dick Butkus and Bubba Smith cameo as themselves getting attacked at the salad bar.
-The cast of the PBS children's show Square One TV appear as themselves filming an episode in the lobby of the Clamp building.
-Dean Norris and Raymond Cruz, who both would later gain prominence on the acclaimed television series Breaking Bad as well as its spin-off Better Call Saul, appear in the film as a SWAT team member and delivery man respectively.
+The film has various crew and guest cameos: Alex Leam as a customer receiving his ordered frozen yogurt, the film's composer Jerry Goldsmith as another frozen yogurt patron, John Astin as a janitor and Henry Gibson as an employee fired for smoking.
+Rick Ducommun cameos as a security guard and Joe Dante as the director of Grandpa Fred's show.
+Dick Butkus and Bubba Smith cameo as themselves.
+The cast of PBS' Square One Television appear as themselves filming an episode in Clamp Center's lobby.
+Dean Norris and Raymond Cruz appear in the film as a SWAT team member and delivery man, respectively.